awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-mac.md

 ## Uninstalling<a name="serverless-sam-cli-install-mac-uninstalling"></a>

-To uinstall the AWS SAM CLI, using Homebrew, run the following command:
+To uninstall the AWS SAM CLI, using Homebrew, run the following command:

 ```
 brew uninstall aws-sam-cli